Agency Logo

 WHAT ARE THE SYMPTOMS OF A STD?

 While most STDs show some kind of symptoms it’s very possible that symptoms may go unnoticed or might not exist at all.
-If you are experiencing any of the following symptoms you should seek medical attention immediately because you may have an STD.
+If you are experiencing any of the following symptoms you should seek medical attention immediately because you may have an STD or other type of infection.

-• Dark or smelly urine - This could be a sign of a kidney infection or something more serious caused by Gonorrhea OR Chlamydia OR a UTI.
+• Dark or smelly urine - This could be a sign of a kidney infection or something serious, or Gonorrhea, Chlamydia, or a UTI.

-• A secretion or discharge from a genitals - This is a common symptom of Gonorrhea OR Chlamydia.
+• A secretion or discharge from the genitals - This is a common symptom of Gonorrhea or Chlamydia.

-• A burning sensation when urinating - This could be a sign of Chlamydia or Gonorrhea and should be looked at immediately.
+• A burning sensation when urinating - This could be a sign of Chlamydia or Gonorrhea and should be evaluated by a medical provider immediately.

-• Bumps, legions, blisters, or warts on the genital area - While bumps can be normal, they may be something more serious and should be looked at as warts and blisters could be symptoms of Herpes OR HPV.
+• Bumps, legions, blisters, or warts on the genital area - While bumps can be normal, they may be something more serious, while warts and blisters could be symptoms of Herpes or HPV.

-• An unusual odor - A normal sign of an infection similar to a UTI.
+• An unusual odor - Could be a sign of an infection similar to a UTI.

 • White spots in pubic hair or small bugs - White spots in pubic hair are a sign of Crabs and could be a sign of Scabies.